2012 Top Solar "Module" Manufacturers Worldwide

-First Solar, with headquarters in Tempe, Arizona, is one of the two largest solar companies in the world as measured by module mega-watts installed and first as measured by stock market capitalization.
+First Solar, with headquarters in Tempe, Arizona, is one of the two largest solar companies in the world as measured by 2012 module mega-watts installed and first as measured by stock market capitalization.
 Since 2006, First Solar has come on very strong.
-Its 2011 world market share, as measured by installed watts, was 7% due to its low cost per installed watt which is the best in the industry.
+Its low module cost per installed watt is the best in the industry.
 Having the lowest cost per watt has given First Solar the upper hand in very large installations in Germany, Italy, China and the US.
 First Solar uses thin film technology based on Cadmium Telluride (CdTe).
 See Cadmium Telluride in the Solar In-depth Section.

 CdTe technology has been in development at First Solar since 1990 and is now the low cost leader in the solar field.
 In a typical CdTe module, the top layer is p-type cadmium sulfide (CdS) and the bottom layer is n-type CdTe.
 These layers are extremely thin, deposited in a vacuum chamber molecule by molecule on glass.
 Hence very little semiconductor material is used (about 2% compared to crystalline silicon cells) which greatly reduces product costs.
 This arrangement sets up an electric field between the p- and n-type regions similar to the fields set up in crystalline silicon cells.
 The same principles generate a voltage and the electric current (see Crystalline Silicon Solar Cells).

-Another big advantage for First Solar is its continuous manufacturing process, as opposed to batch processing.
+Another big advantage for First Solar is its continuous manufacturing process as opposed to batch processing.
 Total time to make a solar module is 2.5 hours from glass in to module out.
 Low cost semiconductor materials, the continuous manufacturing process, and the benefits of scale allow First Solar to embark on a continuous cost improvement program that has proven to be the best in the industry.
 Cost per watt in 2012 was an industry leading $.66 per watt down from $1.08 in 2008.
 Its best plant was $.64.
 (Cost per watt numbers exclude under-utilization and upgrades.)
 The company's goal is to be under $.55 in 2014 and to be about $.40 by 2017.

 The cost advantage allows First Solar to submit winning bids on extremely large projects and still make a decent profit.
 In addition First Solar is very good at managing the installation of very large projects and then selling them to investors afterwards.
 Through the handling of many large projects, First Solar has developed proprietary utility solutions for forecasting solar energy production (important for planning total energy production) and seamless reliable integration into different grid configurations.